ntemplon/SimpleCppGame/README.md

 # SimpleCppGame
 A simple game written in C++ that shameless rips of Pong.
+Simple Cpp Game is designed to work on x86 Linux, Mac, and Windows.
+ARM is not explicitly supported at this time due to lack of available test hardware for the developer.

 Installing and Getting Started
 ================================